-James Chabot Provincial Park is essentially a day use beach area with a lot of green space and beautiful water to swim in.
-Boating, sea doing, and SUP is also popular on this lake.
+James Chabot Provincial Park is essentially a day-use beach area with a lot of green space and beautiful water to swim in.
+Boating, sea doing, and SUP are also popular on this lake.
 The water is super shallow and extremely clear, which means there is a ton of water space to play in and you won’t feel too crowded!

 2. Shop the Local Farmers Market